What Should My First Rat Cage Be?

 Rat Cage Size and Space

-The size and space of your rat cage is actually two points of consideration.
-It’s of course sensible to choose a cage that will actually fit in your house.
+The size and space of your rat cage are actually two points of consideration.
+It’s, of course, sensible to choose a cage that will actually fit in your house.
 Think carefully about where the cage will go and measure up the space you have to work with.

 It’s important to get a cage big enough for your rat group.
 Many pet shops advertise cages as being suitable for rats that are actually far too small, so make sure you’ve checked before spending any money.
 Many rat owners actually favour cages designed for birds, as they usually have better height.